 Diverticulitis may result in:

-- Abscess- This is a cavity filled of pus or lump in your tissue.
+Abscess- This is a cavity filled with pus or lump in your tissue.
 Surgery may be necessary to clear the pus.

 Surgery is necessary for patients with persistent bleeding or complications as mentioned above, especially if these do not respond to antibiotics.
 Surgery is also recommended for patients with frequent and repeated attacks of diverticulitis which may disrupt one’s daily life.
 Patients with a weakened immune system which makes them more susceptible to infections may also be recommended to undergo surgery.
 Sometimes, surgery may be carried out in emergency cases where there is a perforation (hole) in the bowel and you experience severe abdominal pain.